GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

    - Create a cluster and deploy the containerized web application on it.
 Fine tune your pod and node sizes, and play test the game to make sure everything is working!
 - Challenge 3: Speedrun - containerize and deploy the load testing application
    - Use what you learned from challenges 1 and 2 to containerize the test client application and scale it up on GKE to test your servers
-- Challenge 4: Troubleshooting
-   - Learn how to troubleshoot issues with your workload and implement fixes

 ## Prerequisites